MatejKocourek/apt-fuzzer/fuzzer/README.md

 More mutators:
 - Insert digit - inserts a digit somewhere in the string
+- Insert newline - inserts newline characters somewhere in the string
 - Concatenate - Joins two mutations together
 - Change number - If the mutant is a number, add something to it
 - ASCII versions of flip bit and add - keeps values in valid ASCII ranges